sumansam9099/Banking-Management-System/README.md

 => Database Initialization

-     Create the database (bank) and tables (Account and Transaction).
+     Create the database (Project) and tables (Account and Transaction).
      Define constraints (primary keys, foreign keys, NOT NULL, ENUMs) to ensure data integrity.

 => Data Insertion

 Insert sample customer accounts into the Account table.
 Insert sample transactions (deposits and withdrawals) into the Transaction table.

 => Transaction Handling

 Users or bank staff add a new transaction.
 Each transaction is linked to a valid account via a foreign key.

 => Information Retrieval

  Users can run queries to view account details, transactions, and summaries.
  Stored procedures can generate mini statements (last 5 transactions).
  Views provide summarized account information (total deposits, withdrawals, balance).

 => Analysis and Reporting

 Execute aggregate queries to calculate totals, averages, or other analytics.
 Join queries combine account and transaction data for comprehensive reporting.

 => Maintenance and Updates